2009 Tennessee Titans season: Week 6: at New England Patriots

 Still looking for their first win of the season, the Titans flew to Gillette Stadium, donned Oilers throwback uniforms, and played a Week 6 AFL Legacy game with the New England Patriots in a rare October snowstorm.
 Tennessee's struggles continued as Patriots running back Laurence Maroney got a 45-yard touchdown run, followed by kicker Stephen Gostkowski making a 33-yard field goal.
 Things got worse for the Titans in the second quarter as quarterback Tom Brady completed five touchdown passes, two to wide receiver Randy Moss (40-yard and 28-yard), one to running back Kevin Faulk (38-yard), and two to wide receiver Wes Welker (30-yard and 5-yard).
 The Patriots' 45–0 halftime lead was the largest in NFL history.
 New England would then conclude their scoring in the third quarter with Brady's 9-yard touchdown pass to Moss, followed by backup quarterback Brian Hoyer's one-yard touchdown run.

 To make matters worse, the Titans finished the game with -7 passing yards.
 The Titans were the last team to finish with negative passing yards until the Giants finished with -10 passing yards in their week 17 game against the Bears on January 2, 2022.

 With the loss, not only did the Titans go into their bye week at 0–6 (their first such start since 1984, when the team was the Houston Oilers), but suffered their worst loss in franchise history, eclipsing a 61–7 loss to Cincinnati in 1989.
 This was the first 59–0 game since 1976, and only the fourth in NFL history.
-It was the largest blowout in the season, and tied the post-merger record for largest margin of victory.
+It was the most lopsided game in the season, and tied the post-merger record for largest margin of victory.